GoogleCloudPlatform/appengine-maven-archetypes-java/endpoints-skeleton-archetype/src/main/resources/archetype-resources/README.md

        in the [APIs Console][4] to your client of choice (web, Android, iOS).

-1. [Optional]: Use Endpoints Frameworks v1.0.
+1. [Optional]: Use Cloud Endpoints Frameworks v1.0.

-    * Uncomment commented Endpoints Frameworks v1.0 sections and comment Endpoints Frameworks v2.0 sections in the following files.
+    - Uncomment Endpoints Frameworks v1.0 sections and comment Endpoints Frameworks v2.0 sections in the following files.

       ```